Ladvien/ladvien.github.io/_posts/2017-07-06-most-recent-assessment.md

  Notice how Bob has two records?
 One on 10/17/2016 and 01/01/2013.
 This represents two HUD Entry Assessments completed on Bob.
 These HUD Entry Assessments could represent two stays in the _same_ program, or one stay in two programs.

- Regardless, whenever you go to join this data set with a another dataframe, like the Client.csv for example, it will cause the resulting dataframe to have two rows representing both of Bob's enrollments.
+ Regardless, whenever you go to join this dataframe with a another dataframe, like the Client.csv, it will cause the resulting dataframe to have two rows representing both of Bob's enrollments.

  Let me walk us through joining the above dataframe with another dataframe.